Wynona (Noni) Laws, a resident at Willow Creek Senior Housing

 When residents express a desire to complete or continue their education, Horizon can put in place the resources and supports needed for individuals to achieve that goal.
 For residents seeking to obtain their High School Equivalency (HSE) diploma, Horizon coordinates with local partners to offer HSE and GED preparation courses to residents.
 When available, preparation courses and tutoring can be brought directly to a property’s community space.
 Horizon can also facilitate transportation to preparation classes and testing centers, and can help residents to pay for testing fees that may otherwise be prohibitive.

 Computer and Internet Accessibility

 Computer and internet accessibility can be very valuable for residents at family properties and senior properties both.
 When residents lack access to computers and the internet, Horizon is able to establish individual computer terminals and even entire computer labs at its properties.
 Depending on the needs of the residents, these computers can be equipped for youth education purposes, job search and job readiness purposes, or to increase connectedness to friends and family.
 We also understand that having access to a computer often is only the first step, so Horizon also helps to bring in instructors to teach basic computer skills such as word processing and navigating the internet and email.

 Horizon makes scholarships available to residents of its properties to help them to further their education and improve their job prospects.
-Residents who meet the criteria can receive up to $1,500 per semester (for up to eight semesters, or $12,000 total) to use at a nonprofit college or university of their choice.
+Residents who meet the criteria can receive up to $1,500 per semester to use at a nonprofit college or university or trade school of their choice.

 In our efforts to promote the health and wellness for the children of our residents, Horizon has partnered with the local YMCA to sponsor a youth baseball and soccer team.